Hi, I'm Brandon Carone.

 Clubs

-NYU Generative Audio Club 2024 – Present
+NYU Generative Audio Club (Vice President) 2024 – Present

 Music & Memory at UCLA (Founder & President) 2017 – 2019